 Cybersecurity Reference > Glossary

-The attack works by exploiting the difference between the domain name in the TLS Server Name Indication (SNI) field and the Host header in the HTTP request.
-While network security tools see traffic going to a trusted domain like a major cloud provider, the CDN actually routes the request to the attacker's server based on the Host header.
+An attacker sends requests that appear to target a legitimate, trusted domain while actually communicating with a malicious server hosted on the same CDN infrastructure.
+The deception works by creating a mismatch between two parts of the connection: the domain name shown in the TLS Server Name Indication field and the domain specified in the HTTP Host header.
+Security tools inspecting the traffic see connections to a reputable site—perhaps a major cloud provider—while the CDN quietly routes the actual request to the attacker's server based on that hidden Host header.

 Need Protection Against Domain Fronting Attacks?